An elementary illustrated introduction to simplicial sets: Concluding remarks

 We leave the reader with some bibliographical notes on the sources we have used.

 Our primary sources were May's \emph{Simplicial Objects in Algebraic Topology} \cite{MAY67} and Moore's lecture notes \emph{Seminar on algebraic homotopy theory} \cite{MOORE}.
 May's book, first published in 1967, is the most comprehensive reference of its time, featuring a direct combinatorial approach.
-Moore's notes are from nearly a decade earlier, but they are perhaps a bit more accessible to the geometrically-minded reader; they take a different approach to homotopy groups, defining them as $\pi_0$ of simplicial loops spaces.
+Moore's notes are from nearly a decade earlier, but they are perhaps a bit more accessible to the geometrically-minded reader; they take a different approach to homotopy groups, defining them as $\pi_0$ of simplicial loop spaces.
 Our primary modern source was \emph{Simplicial Homotopy Theory} \cite{GoeJar} by Goerss and Jardine.
 It starts off directly from the modern model category point of view, without much need for the combinatorial underpinnings (some knowledge of the combinatorial approach, however, will aid the reader).
 Despite the abstractness of the material, I found this book quite readable.
 The book \emph{Calculus of Fractions and Homotopy Theory} \cite{GabZis} by Gabriel and Zisman, though contemporary with May's book, is something of a bridge between the classical combinatorics and some of the more current axiomatic ideas.
-We should also mention in this paragraph the long survey \emph{Simplicial Homotopy Theory} \cite{Cu71} by Curtis.
-As one might expect, each of these sources contains somewhat different material and sometimes different approaches to the same material, thus it is well worth consulting each of them depending on the readers interests in terms of both material and style.
+We should also mention in this paragraph the long survey \emph{Simplicial Homotopy Theory} \cite{Cu71} by Curtis, and since initially writing this exposition I have become aware of another introductory survey paper \emph{Introduction to Combinatorial Homotopy Theory} by Sergeraert \cite{Ser08}.
+As one might expect, each of these sources contains somewhat different material and sometimes different approaches to the same material, thus it is well worth consulting each of them depending on the reader's interests in terms of both material and style.